Keith, South Australia

-The 2016 Australian census which was conducted in August 2016 reports that Keith had a population of 1355 people of which 1076 lived in the town centre.
+At the 2021 Australian census, Keith had a population of 1,405, of whom 1,140 lived in the town centre.

 History

 A large granite outcrop outside the town called Mount Monster was a basis for the area's name until it was surveyed in 1884 and officially proclaimed Keith in 1889.
 It is believed that the town is named after the home town of the Governor of South Australia at the time, Lord Kintore.
 His home in Aberdeenshire in Scotland was called Keith Hall and he was also known as Earl of Kintore.
-The Post Office opened around 1874 as Mount Monster and was renamed Keith in 1904.
+The post office opened around 1874 as Mount Monster and was renamed Keith in 1904.

 In 1905 the general store was opened, and in 1907 the education department rented rooms out of the local institute to use as the school.
 1910 saw the opening of Keith Hotel and the town's provisional school became a public school in 1912.

 During the 1940s, the CSIRO found prosperity in the area.
-With the addition of trace elements, the area became a very productive area.
+With the addition of trace elements, the area became very productive.
 The AMP Society funded the clearing of land to set up farming establishments.
-A Land Rover sits a top a pole in a historical landmark in the town.
+A Land Rover sits atop a pole in a historical landmark in the town.
 In 1957, the local school was made into an area school to accommodate the influx of students.

 On 16 March 2000, boundaries were created for the locality of Keith.
-These align with those of the cadastral unit of the Hundred of Stirling and include the Government Town of Keith.
+These align with those of the cadastral unit of the Hundred of Stirling and include the town of Keith.

 Today

 Several historical buildings still stand today, and many are still in use.
 The first school building built in the township is still in use by the school.
 The 1910 church with contemporary lead light windows inspired by local history is a common tourist attraction.

 Local artist James Darling designed the local water feature, which celebrates the cycle of water through the Australian landscape and the region's widespread water irrigation.

 The local industry is predominantly grain production and livestock grazing.
 More recently, olive production has been gaining momentum around the area, with a large processing plant opening recently.

-The town slogan is 'You're in the good country now' and can be found on stubby holders and fridge magnets at the town's main roadhouse.
+The town slogan is "You're in the good country now" and can be found on stubby holders and fridge magnets at the town's main roadhouse.

-The town has an Australian Rules football team competing in the Kowree-Naracoorte-Tatiara Football League.
+The town has an Australian rules football team competing in the Kowree-Naracoorte-Tatiara Football League.

 Governance

-Keith is in the Tatiara District Council, the state Electoral district of MacKillop and the federal division of Barker.
+Keith is in the Tatiara District Council, the state electoral district of MacKillop and the federal division of Barker.